LucidIndian/bd-site/_posts/2024-11-17-shopify-apps-on-rails.markdown

 My interest in Shopify stems from my work with [SellerSmile](https://sellersmile.com), the customer service agency I co-founded nearly a decade ago.
 We’ve supported dozens of Shopify merchants and will continue to do so for years to come.

-I wanted to build a Shopify app in the framework I knew, with Rails.
-My goal was to create something useful for my team.
+I wanted to build a Shopify app in the only way I knew, Rails.
+My goal was to create something useful for my customer service team.

-Though, when I began exploring how to create a Shopify app, Rails was hard to find, and that’s when the discouraged confusion started.
+When I began studying how to create a Shopify app, Rails was there but hard to find, and that’s when the discouraged confusion set in.

+- Do I have to learn React in order to use Rails to build a Shopify App?
+- What is Remix and should I learn that instead of React?
+- Am I making this too hard on myself by trying to do it "the simple way" (without React) in Rails?

 ---